TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector/README_TFM.md

 * After the sensor node has successfully joined the network, it receives a configuration request message from the collector application.
  The node then configures the time interval on how often to report the sensor data to the collector application, and how often to poll for buffered messages in case of sleepy devices.
-After receiving the configuration request message, the green LED (`CONFIG_GPIO_GLED`) toggles whenever the device sends the message.
+After receiving the configuration request message, the green LED (`CONFIG_LED_GREEN`) toggles whenever the device sends the message.

 > In order for the network device to join, it must have either the generic PAN Id (0xFFFF, default configuration)